The Department of Sociology and Criminology offers our students unique service learning opportunities with compelling experiences, among them:

 According to the National Service-Learning Clearinghouse, service-learning is defined as "a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities."

-Through courses such as Punishment & Society, taught by Dr. Jill McCorkel, students can participate in a service-learning experience by volunteering as literacy tutors to inmates at The State Correctional Institution at Graterford, Pennsylvania's largest maximum security prison.
+Through the Office of Service Learning and courses such as Punishment & Society, taught by Dr. Jill McCorkel, students can participate in a service-learning experience by volunteering as literacy tutors to inmates at The State Correctional Institution at Graterford, Pennsylvania's largest maximum security prison.
 Dr. McCorkel notes that each semester “without exception, all the students who have participated in the service learning course describe it as ‘transformative,’ ‘life changing,’ and ‘rewarding.’”
 In her testimonial below, Kristina Wotton - one of Dr. McCorkel’s former students and now a Criminal Justice graduate (class of 2012) - shares how her participation in the Prison Literacy Program influenced her:

 I volunteered as a tutor at Graterford in the Fall of my sophmore year and have been trying to go back ever since.
 My experience at Graterford has been paradigm shifting.
 I began the program with the presupposition that all inmates were violent, uneducated, and simply unwilling to be a productive part of society.
 Over the weeks, I realized that all of those preconceived notions were unfounded and false.
 The men in the Prison Literacy Program are respectful and hardworking; they want to turn their lives around and be better people and I am honored to have helped them on their way.
 The media and society have created this idea that all inmates are innately bad people who do not deserve to be part of the general public again.